sohyunwriter/LangChain-OpenTutorial/docs/12-RAG/05-Conversation-With-History.md

 Background knowledge needed to understand this content : [RunnableWithMessageHistory](https://python.langchain.com/api_reference/core/runnables/langchain_core.runnables.history.RunnableWithMessageHistory.html#runnablewithmessagehistory)

-## 1. Add conversation history to the general Chain
+### 1. Adding Chat History to the Core Chain

-- Use `MessagesPlaceholder` to include conversation history.
+- Implement `MessagesPlaceholder` to incorporate conversation history

-- Define a prompt that takes user input for questions.
+- Define a prompt template that handles user input queries

-- Create a `ChatOpenAI` instance that uses OpenAI's `ChatGPT` model.
+- Initialize a `ChatOpenAI` instance configured to use the **ChatGPT** model

-- Build a chain by connecting the prompt, language model, and output parser.
+- Construct a chain by connecting the prompt template, language model, and output parser

-- Use `StrOutputParser` to convert the model's output into a string.
+- Implement `StrOutputParser` to format the model's response as a string

 ```python
 from langchain_core.prompts import ChatPromptTemplate, MessagesPlaceholder